Silverthorne resident Kyle Mack wins silver medal in Olympics’ first-ever snowboard big air

 Sebastien Toutant, of Canada, took gold with a cab triple cork 1620 and a backside triple cork 1620 — two moves that required him to rotate four-and-a-half times and complete three inversions.
 Billy Morgan, of Great Britain, got the bronze.

-Though his body was in position to land the trick, there was simply too much torque, force and flat-spin speed occurring at the moment of re-contact with the snow for Corning to stomp the trick.
-Right when he came in contact with the bottom of the big air landing, the 18-year-old fell hard on his back and the rear of his head.
+Though his body was in position to land the trick, there was simply too much torque, force and speed occurring at the moment of re-contact with the snow for Corning to stomp the trick.
+Right when he came in contact with the bottom of the big air landing, the 18-year-old fell hard on his back and slammed the back of his helmet.

 Realizing what they had just seen, the crowd in attendance gave Corning a raucous ovation for the gutsy effort, as it was one of — if not the — most difficult and extreme trick attempted all day.